vtman/pdb2mrc/README.md

 For compatibility with standard visualization tools, the EMmer method includes an optional output alignment step (enabled by default) that applies the MRC/CCP4 convention for map orientation.
 This ensures that the generated maps display correctly in programs like ChimeraX, Coot, and PyMOL without requiring manual reorientation.

+**Note:** The current implementation focuses on isolated structures (space group P1) without symmetry expansion.
+Unit cell parameters, if provided, are used only for grid dimension calculation.

 ***